 Read moreEnd-of-life care is support for people in the final months of their life.
 Its primary focus is to help individuals live as comfortably as possible and to die with dignity.
 This type of care includes managing symptoms, providing practical assistance, addressing spiritual needs, and […]

 Read morePalliative care can be beneficial at any point in an illness when distressing symptoms arise.
-It isn’t limited to hospice or end-of-life scenarios but instead focuses on improving the sense of contentment for cancer patients throughout their cancer journey.
-In cases of advanced cancer, […]
+It is not limited to hospice or end-of-life scenarios but instead focuses on improving the sense of contentment for cancer patients throughout their cancer journey.
+In cases of advanced […]

 Read moreDying Matters believes in an open culture that talks about death, and where people feel able to listen and support those who are planning for their end of life, who are dying and who have been bereaved.
 Dying Matters Awareness Week is an annual […]